apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 104857600 both inclusive (16 KB to 100 MB).
 The default value will be 4194304 (4 MB).

+`fs.azure.buffered.pread.disable`: By default the positional read API will do a seek and read on input stream.
+This read will fill the buffer cache in AbfsInputStream and update the cursor positions.
+If this optimization is true it will skip usage of buffer and do a lock free REST call for reading from blob.
+This optimization is very much helpful for HBase kind of short random read over a shared AbfsInputStream instance.

 To run under limited memory situations configure the following.
 Especially when there are too many writes from the same process.